 This is an article not a blog.
-Blogging (web-logging) used to be messy and informal.
+Blogging – logging things to the web – used to be messy and informal.
 It was a way for everyone to casually thought dump and exchange ideas in pseudo-real-time and it was wonderful, a free exchange of knowledge unencumbered by advertising of any kind.

 Now-a-days there is a stigma against bloggers who don’t polish up every post.
 Back then blogs didn’t have titles, they had timestamps.

-The extreme end of this new stuff is art-directed blogging, which is amazing and beautiful, but damnit, it ain't blogging. 😁
+The extreme end of this new stuff is art-directed blogging.
+It is amazing and beautiful, but damnit, it ain’t blogging. 😁

 I want the original blogging back.
 And so here I am.
 Putting it all out there every day, sometimes several times a day, like we original bloggers did.